UTMA & UGMA Accounts vs. 529 Plans

-The major differences between a UGMA or UTMA account and a 529 college savings plan include the tax impact, the financial aid impact, account ownership, and permitted uses.
-529 plans have a more favorable tax and financial aid impact and provide the parent with more control.
+The major differences between a Uniform Gifts to Minors Act (UGMA ) or Uniform Transfer to Minors Act (UTMA) account and a 529 college savings plan include the tax impact, the financial aid impact, account ownership, and permitted uses.
+529 plans have more tax advantages and favorable financial aid impact while also giving the parent more control.
 UGMA and UTMA accounts provide more flexibility in how the funds can be used.

 Overall, most people will find a 529 plan to be a better option.
 Here’s how they both compare.